Nikki Glaser's Diddy Joke at Golden Globes Infuriates CBS Viewers

 Videos by PopCulture.com

-While joking about Zendaya and Dune: Part Two, she made reference to Diddy’s infamous “freak offs” named in his lawsuits and federal case in which he allegedly hired male escorts and forced his girlfriends to engage with them as he watched and directed.
-The alleged freak offs, as mentioned by his ex Cassie Ventura’s $30 million lawsuit against him in November 2023, was ravaged with drugs and alcohol she and others were forced to take.
-The alleged freakoffs allegedly lasted from hours to days.
+While joking about Zendaya and Dune: Part Two, she made reference to Diddy’s infamous “freak-offs” named in his lawsuits and federal case in which he allegedly hired male escorts and forced his girlfriends to engage with them as he watched and directed.
+The alleged freak-offs, as mentioned by his ex Cassie Ventura’s $30 million lawsuit against him in November 2023, were ravaged with drugs and alcohol she and others were forced to take.

 Social media users expressed their outrage.
 “Um……. not the Diddy jokes?
 At the Golden Globes???” one X user wrote.
 “The Diddy jokes are unnecessary,” another commented.
 “The way no one laughed at jokes about P. Diddy and oil,” another user chimed in.